Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 Finally, we'll look at how this model can be brought back to the CPU using Embree, to potentially build a unified low-level API for ray tracing.

-*Lead-in: some stuff like the SBT setup and how the different options for tweaking how it's indexed can be confusing to work out.
-The information around is a bit partial and most people are left to kind of work out the math or some guess work to see what's going on.
-Here I'll explain each and provide an interactive tool for playing with how the SBT is setup and indexed in the shader.
-Also explain difference of a shader vs. the shader record, which is more like a closure in that you need a SR for each unique combination of function and SBT parameters.*

 <!--more-->

 # The RTX Execution Model

-To motivate why the RTX APIs need a shader binding table, we can look at how ray tracing differs from rasterization.
+To motivate why the RTX APIs use a shader binding table, we need to look at how ray tracing differs from rasterization.
 In a rasterizer we can batch objects by the shader they use and thus always know the set of shaders which must be called to render a set of objects.
-However, in a ray tracer we don't know which object a ray will hit when we trace it, and thus need the entire scene available in memory (or some proxy of it) to process the ray.
-Our ray tracer needs both the data for each object and a function to call for that object which can process intersections.
+However, in a ray tracer we don't know which object a ray will hit when we trace it, and thus need the entire scene available in memory (or some proxy of it) along with a function to call for that object which can process intersections.
-To render the scene we need access to all of the shaders which might be called, and a way to associate them with the objects in the scene.
-Each of the RTX APIs does this through the *Shader Binding Table*.
+Our ray tracer needs access to all of the shaders which might be called for the scene, and a way to associate them with the geometries in the scene.
+Each of the RTX APIs implements this using the *Shader Binding Table*.
 An analogy in the rasterization pipeline is bindless rendering, where the required data (textures, buffers) is uploaded to the GPU and accessed as needed by ID at runtime in the shader.
-Our shader dispatch is now "bindless" in some sense.
+In some sense, our shader dispatch is now "bindless".

 <figure>
 	<img class="img-fluid" src="/assets/img/rtx-execution-model.svg">
 	{% assign figurecount = figurecount | plus: 1 %}
-	<figcaption><b>Figure {{figurecount}}:</b>
+	<figcaption class="text-left"><b>Figure {{figurecount}}:</b>
-    <i>The RTX API ray tracing execution pipeline
+    <i>The RTX API execution pipeline.
+Rays are traversed through
-    TODO MORE CAP
+     the acceleration structure and tested against primitives in the leaf nodes of the acceleration structure.
+If an intersection is found the any hit shader is called.
+Note that for triangles the intersection shader is not needed as it is performed in hardware.
+After the traversal is complete the closest hit shader of the hit geometry is called if a hit was found, otherwise the miss shader is called.
+     These shaders then return control to the caller of TraceRay, or can make recursive trace calls.
 	</i></figcaption>
 </figure>

-The different shaders used in the ray tracing pipeline are:
+The different shaders used in the ray tracing pipeline above are:

-- Ray Generation: Called as the entry point to the ray tracer to generate the rays to be processed.
+- Ray Generation: Called as the entry point to the ray tracer to generate the initial set of rays to be traced.
 - Intersection: When using non-triangle geometry an intersection shader is required to compute ray intersections with the custom primitives.
 This isn't necessary for triangle meshes, as the ray-triangle intersection test is done in hardware.